We are over half way through the summer and the 3 month challenge that I’ve proposed to people. How’s it going?

 - My next mission: Become Brazilian in 3 months!
 (Very similar post)

-- New Mission: Fluent Mandarin in 3 months!
-(RANDOM - Very similar post)
+- Summary of month 2 in mission to become Brazilian (RANDOM - Very similar post)